CptHilda0079/CptHilda0079/README.md

 **My Experiences:**
 - 🟢 Configuring VLANs, routing protocols (OSPF, RIPv2), and dynamic IP allocation. 🟢
-- 🟢 Setting up and troubleshooting small business and institutional network systems. 🟢
+- 🟢 Penetration testing with CTF challenges 🟢
-- 🟢 Hands-on lab experience with technologies like EtherChannel, HSRP, and Packet Tracer. 🟢
+- 🟢 Hands-on lab experience with technologies like Packet Tracer, Splunk and Wireshark 🟢

 Proficient in Cisco technologies and committed to optimizing network performance and availability.